 Artistic Director ~ Emily Reid

-Emily is a theatre-maker and director, committed to devising quality theatre and creative learning projects which encourage greater awareness, respect and wonder for our natural world.
-She is particularly interested in the potential of theatre to motivate behaviour change, the place of the arts and creativity within the school curriculum, community engagement and sustainable theatre design.
+Emily is a theatre-maker and director, committed to devising quality theatre and creative learning projects which nurture a sense of curiosity, wonder and care for our natural world.
+She is particularly interested in the potential of theatre to motivate social and environmental change, the place of the arts and creativity within the school curriculum, and sustainable theatre design.
 She trained at the Royal Conservatoire of Scotland gaining a BA in Contemporary Theatre Practice and worked as a devisor, performer, science communicator and drama facilitator in nurseries, schools and community settings before founding Eco Drama in 2007.

 Producer – Nina Doherty